Ho Chi Minh City to Mumbai

 When I got to the check in there was a slight problem with the ticket.
 The printed copy I had with me didn’t mention that it was business-class.
 The official perused it and then asked me “Can you see anything to indicate this is a business-class ticket?”
 I looked carefully and noticed the price at the very bottom corner.
 It was triple the economy fare.
 I pointed it out to him and he nodded and proceeded to book me in.
 There was no mention of a luggage allowance, lengths, kilos etc. He simply took the guitars, weighed and tagged them and the suitcases, and put them through, hardly saying another word.

 I went through customs, where a man glanced briefly at my papers and nodded me through with a bored but not unfriendly expression, then came the security checks.
-I removed my belt, shoes, emptied my pockets, put everything into the machine and hoped it all came through the other side.
+I removed my belt, shoes, emptied my pockets, put everything into the machine and hoped it would all come through the other side.
 A lady in a dark blue, soviet chic uniform instructed me to remove my hat after all that so she could check I wasn’t concealing anything up there.

 There was a business lounge, somewhere, for my airline’s business class passengers, romantically known as the Rose Lounge, but no one knew where it was.
 I walked up and down a few times, asked a few people.
 It was shared it with another airline.
 I saw inside one business lounge and it looked nice, like a luxury cafe with large booths and dark leather-clad lounges, almost empty, with a genuinely friendly and helpful steward.
 She told me about the Rose Lounge.